fabacab/awesome-cybersecurity-blueteam/README.md

 - [Unfetter](https://nsacyber.github.io/unfetter/) - Identifies defensive gaps in security posture by leveraging Mitre's ATT&CK framework.
 - [Viper](https://github.com/viper-framework/viper) - Binary analysis and management framework enabling easy organization of malware and exploit samples.
 - [YARA](https://github.com/VirusTotal/yara) - Tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples, described as "the pattern matching swiss army knife" for file patterns and signatures.

+### Threat signature packages and collections

+- [FireEye's Red Team Tool Countermeasures](https://github.com/fireeye/red_team_tool_countermeasures) - Collection of Snort and YARA rules to detect attacks carried out with FireEye's own Red Team tools, first released after FireEye disclosed a breach in December 2020.
+- [YARA Rules](https://github.com/Yara-Rules/rules) - Project covering the need for IT security researchers to have a single repository where different Yara signatures are compiled, classified and kept as up to date as possible.

 ## Tor Onion service defenses